The Last Kingdom of Al Andalus (The Play)

 FERDINAND.

-It shall become Christian once more!
+It shall be Christian once more!

-The queen greets the bishop of León, who has visited the kings in Córdoba.
+In the courtyard of the Royal Palace.
+The Queen greets the Bishop of León, who has visited the monarchs in Córdoba.

 ISABELLA.